Foundations of Teacher Education 62 Credit Associate Degree

 Before you apply, you should know

-This program requires a criminal background check.
-Acceptance to Northcentral Technical College will not be denied based on a criminal background, however, a check may be required for placement at clinical sites or field experiences.
+- This program may require a Criminal Background Check and/or Health Record.
+Acceptance to Northcentral Technical College will not be denied based on a criminal background or health record, however, a check may be required for placement at clinical sites or field experiences.

 Fill out our application

 The application can be submitted online and takes just a few minutes to complete.
-The $30.00 application fee is being waived at this time.Apply Now
+There is no fee to apply.Apply Now

 We’ll review your application and let you know if we need anything else.
 If you’re all set, your acceptance letter will be mailed to you.